firemodels/bot/Bundlebot/README.md

 1. To update the repos just created at a later time, cd to bot/Scripts and type: ./update_repos.sh .
 2. To clone directories on a Windows computer use \ not / and type setup_repos not setup_repos.sh .
+3. Release bundles should be built on the same computer where nightly bundles are built to insure that compiler versions and OpenMPI libraries are consistent.

 ### Bundling Steps